How to Meditate for Beginners

 - First, you can meditate pretty much anywhere.
 Don’t get fixated on finding the perfect, pristine, quiet place.
 You can meditate in a Uber, in your office, in parks, on planes, and while waiting for your toddler to fall asleep.

 - Second, you don’t need to be obsessive about meditating at a particular time of day.
 You may find a regular time slot, and that’s great.
 But if you have an unpredictable schedule, just fit it in when you can.
 If you’re not a morning person, don’t force yourself to do it right after you wake up.
 Experiment a bit and find something that works.
-A daily reminder can be useful, and you can set one up in the 10% Happier app.
+A daily reminder can be useful, and you can set one up in the Ten Percent Happier meditation app.

 - Third, give yourself a break.
 Type A people often dive into meditation with lots of lofty ambitions, and then when they fall off the wagon for a few days, the voice in their heads starts telling them a story about how they are failed meditators.
 Totally untrue.
 When you fall off the wagon, just begin again.
 Nothing’s been lost.
 It’s like when you get distracted during meditation itself: just begin again.

-- And here’s our final tip: perhaps the most powerful method for sustaining my meditation practice is to really notice the benefits as they show up in your actual life.
+- And here’s our final tip: perhaps the most powerful method for sustaining a meditation practice is to really notice the benefits of meditation as they show up in your actual life.
 Is meditation making you 10% less likely to pop off at your boss?
 Notice that.
 Is it making you 10% less likely to overeat?
 Give yourself credit.
 The more you pay attention to the wins, the more likely you are to continue to practice meditation.

 Don’t make the mistake of expecting instant transformation.
 It’s like those erectile dysfunction ads.
 If you experience a state of cosmic bliss or boundless compassion that lasts more than four hours, call your physician.

 Is the idea of sitting in silence and focusing on the breath too intimidating right now?
 Try a different technique: